jmsilvadev/katas/README.md

 The idea was to create packages to be reused instead of creating compiled binaries for it.
 With packages users can easily create their binaries in a simple way using `go build`.

-## Important Note

-I would like to inform that I created explanatory videos with the step-by-step creation of Kata02, my goal is to show my logic and skills in a didactic way so that can evaluate my profile with more information, not only technical, but also my soft skills.

-Videos can be seen in this list [VIDEOLOG](VIDEOS.md)

 ## CI/CD And SemVer

 The project uses the Devops concept of continuous integration and continuous delivery through pipelines.
 To guarantee the CI there is a check inside the pipelines that checks the code quality and runs all the tests.
 This process generates an artifact that can be viewed and analyzed by developers.